Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/StudentGuide.md

 Commands for navigating a file directory:

    - `pwd`: Displays the current working directory.

    - `ls`: Lists the directories and files in the current directory.

    - `cd`: Navigates into a directory.

    - `cd ../`: Navigates out of a directory.

    - `clear`: Clears out the terminal history on the page.

 Commands for making and removing files and directories:

    - `mkdir`: Creates a new directory.

    - `rmdir`: Removes a directory.

    - `touch`: Creates an empty file.

    - `rm`: Removes a file.

 Commands for moving and copying files:

    - `cp`: Copies files.

    - `mv`: Moves files.

 Commands for previewing files:

    - `more`: Shows a file one page at a time.
 Space bar is used to move from page to page.

    - `less`: Similar to `more`, but allows scrolling up and down pages.

    - `head`: Previews the top 10 lines of a file.

    - `tail`: Previews the bottom 10 lines of a file.

 Commands for concatenating and redirecting:

    - `cat`: Concatenates and combines multiple files together.

    - `>`: Writes to a file, and overwrites file if the file name already exists.

    - `>>`: Writes to a file, and appends to the file if the file name already exists.

 ### 02. Activity: Warm-Up

 - [Activity File: Warm-Up](Activities/02_warmup/unsolved/readme.md)

 - [Directories/Files: Warm Up](Resources/warmup.zip)

 - [Solution Guide: Warm-Up](Activities/02_warmup/solved/readme.md)

 ### 03. Command-Line Structure
-So far we have covered many basic command line commands to complete common IT tasks.
+So far, we have covered many basic command line commands to complete common IT tasks.

 These commands have to follow a specific structure to run successfully.

   - The structure we are already familiar with is:

      `<command> <argument>`

   - **Arguments** appear immediately after the command if they are inputs for the command.
 For example: `touch myfile`.